microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 Get the number of the resource

 ### [Get-MgBetaWindowsUpdatesResourceConnection](Get-MgBetaWindowsUpdatesResourceConnection.md)
-Read the properties and relationships of a resourceConnection object.
+Read the properties and relationships of an operationalInsightsConnection object.

 ### [Get-MgBetaWindowsUpdatesResourceConnectionCount](Get-MgBetaWindowsUpdatesResourceConnectionCount.md)
 Get the number of the resource